Dongan-kim/C300Ass2HayatoDon/README.md

 - Firewall Settings:

-Ensure that the firewall on both machines allows incoming and outgoing UDP traffic on the specified ports (6060 and 6001).
+Ensure that the firewall on both machines allows incoming and outgoing UDP traffic on the specified ports.
 Check the firewall settings on both machines and make sure that the rules allow communication on these ports.

 - IP Address and Port Configuration: